Mitigating loss of variance in ensemble data assimilation: machine learning-based and distance-free localization: Results

+Finally, it is noteworthy that in the second rows of Figs.~\ref{fig:test_cases.grid.punq.local}b and \ref{fig:test_cases.grid.punq.local}c, the ML-localization values are close to zero across the entire model.
+This is because the predicted data from the prior ensemble exhibit very low variance—these wells show no water or gas breakthrough in either the observed dataset or the prior predictions.
+In contrast, the localization maps obtained using PO-localization display several spurious nonzero values.

-Figure~\ref{fig:R_matrix_comparison} shows the whole localization matrix calculated by the distance-based localization, PO localization, ML-Localization, and the reference localization generated using the 5000 runs.
-Looking at the reference localization, we see several pairs of model parameters and observed data where the correlation should be zero.
-The PO localization keeps several of these spurious correlations, while the distance-based localization reduces the correlations in some regions that are not necessarily spurious, and keeps correlations where they are not needed.
-The ML-Localization even using an ensemble size of $N_e=100$ is capable of reducing the spurious correlations and spotting most of the true ones.
+Fig.~\ref{fig:test_cases.grid.punq.local-matrix} presents the full localization matrices computed using DB-localization, PO-localization, ML-localization, and the reference localization generated from 5,000 simulations.
+The reference matrix reveals that many pairs of model parameters and predicted data should have zero correlation.
+PO-localization retains several spurious correlations, while DB-localization suppresses correlations in some regions that may contain useful information and retains correlations in regions where they are not warranted.
+In contrast, ML-localization produces a matrix that closely resembles the reference localization (5000\_Ref(Loc)), effectively preserving meaningful correlations while removing spurious ones.